bytbox/mupit/README.md

-`mupit` is a simple markup editor, featuring real-time updates and a minimal, distraction-free user interface.
+`mupit` is a simple markup editor, featuring real-time previewing and a minimal, distraction-free user interface.

 ## Non-features